Abishevs/simple-physics-engine/README.md

 # Simple physics engine (SPE) 2D
+## The ultimate learning playground => Maths, Physics and Rust programming
-Will try to do apply my physics skills from swedish gymnasiet course Fysik-2 To build an 2D physics engine (Simulation- next step as i haven't done graphics in rust yet)
+Will try to apply my physics skills from swedish gymnasiet course Fysik-2 To build an 2D physics engine (Simulation- next step as i haven't done graphics in rust yet)

-I will go in the same pace as my course goes
+### ONGOING and not meant as an production crate
+It's my learning playground to learn Rust and physics engine design & graphics rendering (simulation) So don't have any expections of goodness in this project, it's probably a piece of junk haha

 ## TODO:
 - [ ] Calculator style SHM- simple haromonic motion.
 Pendelum and springs